 1M Under the Railway (Roy Hill Infrastructure Pty Ltd) Agreement Act 2010 Pt.
 3, this Act must be applied with the modifications set out in that Part.
 Those modifications have effect on and from 15 Aug 2015 until that Part expires in accordance with s.
 15 of that Act.

+1a On the date as at which this compilation was prepared, provisions referred to in the following table had not come into operation and were therefore not included in this compilation.
+For the text of the provisions see the endnotes referred to in the table.

+Provisions that have not come into operation